 What to expect

 The three days will weave together worship, theology, biblical study and praxis.
 In addition to keynote presentations, papers and workshops, participants will join in several worship services.
 An afternoon of immersion experiences will give participants opportunities to explore conservation and restoration efforts in the region.
-Download the schedule (PDF).
+A schedule will come soon.

 This year’s conference will be offered in a hybrid format.
 Some elements will be available only to in-person participants, and some will be available to participants joining via livestream.